Shopify DTC Analytics

 Real CAC payback after all costs

-Payback period calculated on contribution margin — after COGS, fulfillment, discounts, transaction fees.
+Payback period calculated on contribution margin, after COGS, fulfillment, discounts, and transaction fees.
 Not revenue.
-The number that determines whether growth builds equity or burns cash.
+The number that tells you whether growth builds equity or burns cash.

 03